 |Bandon Dunes Golf Links||80 miles||1hr 43min|

-To assist you in determining the best time for you to plan your trip, I have included some information on average temperature, average precipitation levels, and the average number of visitors for you to review below.
+To assist you in determining the best time for you to plan your trip, I have included some information on average temperature, average precipitation levels, and the average number of visitors for you to review in my Heceta Head Lighthouse guide below.

 The Heceta Head Lighthouse sees a fairly steady stream of visitors throughout the year, but it doesn’t get so busy that you will have to deal with overwhelming crowds or wait long to get unobstructed photographs of the lighthouse.
 However, if you are looking for the ideal time to visit when the number of other visitors is the lightest, I have included some data on tourist interest for you to review below.

 NOTE: The chart below is from Google Trends and shows the relative amount of Google searches for the Heceta Head Lighthouse by tourists throughout the year.
 The numbers are calculated relative to the peak month, which is mid-July.
 For instance, March 18th saw roughly 73% of the searches for “Heceta Head Lighthouse” as the day of July 15th, which was the peak day.

 Where to Stay Near the Heceta Head Lighthouse

 When visiting the Heceta Head Lighthouse, the closest city to find accommodations is Florence, Oregon.
 There are a number of hotels in the city at different price points, which I have outlined and mapped out for you below.
 In addition to the hotels in town, there are a number of good campgrounds in the area as well.
 If you are planning on doing some camping when you visit, I have listed some of the many campgrounds for you to review below as well.